-Table 22-19 shows the data for which a checksum is calculated for each command.
+Table 22-18 shows the data for which a checksum is calculated for each command.

-Table 22-19 Data for which a Checksum Is Calculated
+Table 22-18 Data for which a Checksum Is Calculated

-Operation command Calculation data Description Flash memory erase command All data in the erased area of flash memory (whole or part of flash memory) In the case of the chip erase, an entire area of the flash memory is used.
-When the sector erase is executed, only the erased area is used to calculate the checksum.
-Flash memory write command Even if a part of the flash memory is written, the checksum of Flash memory SUM output command Data in the entire area of flash memory the entire flash memory area (0xC000 to 0xFFFF) is calculated.
+Operation command Calculation data Description Flash memory erase command All data in the erased area of flash memory Even if the chip erase and the sector erase either is executed, an entire area of the flash memory is calculated for checksum.
+Flash memory write command Even if a part of the flash memory is written, the checksum of Flash memory SUM output command Data in the entire area of flash memory the entire flash memory area (0x8000 to 0xFFFF) is calculated.
 The data length, address, record type and checksum in Intel Hex format are not included in the checksum.
 Flash memory read command Data in the read area of flash memory RAM loader command RAM data written in the first received RAM address through the last received RAM address The length of data, address, record type and checksum in Intel Hex format are not included in the checksum.
 Product ID code output command 9th through 18th bytes of transferred data For details, refer to "22.8.6 Product ID code output command (operation command: 0xC0)".
 Flash memory status output command 9th through 12th bytes of transferred data For details, refer to Table "Table 22-14 Flash Memory Status Output Commands".